Time Management 101 For Moms

 Also as a result of covid19, many supermarkets and stores now have curbside pickup.
 That is super helpful, especially for moms with little ones who may need to grab items without having to bring kids into the store.
 That was a definite lifesaver for me!

 We all have priorities in our life.
-However, we also have formulated some that are not so important as we may have thought.
+However, we also have formulated some that are not as important as we may have thought.

 Be reminded I am in no way against any form of social activities that you choose for your me-time.
 I am only concerned about the amount of time that is used up that can be freed up to do other things that you really want to get accomplished like a side job or hobby.